 Tahlequah carried her calf for 17 days.

-I remember thinking to myself, no-one tells you that when you are pregnant or have a child, you now face theirs and your mortality.
+I felt unprepared: I remember thinking to myself, no-one tells you that when you are pregnant or have a child, you now face the reality that mortality belongs to them, too.

 We are transfiguring with her.